PavelShep/shop/README.md

 ## Project Description

 The University E-Commerce Project is an online shopping platform that enables users to browse, shop, and manage their purchases.
 It offers a user-friendly interface, product catalog.
-Administrators can also manage products and orders via the admin panel.
+Administrators can also manage products and orders via the admin panel, import and export CSV.

 Key features of this project include: